Café racer: Evolution

-Café-racer styling evolved throughout the time of their popularity.
+Café racer styling evolved throughout the time of their popularity.
 By the mid-1970s, Japanese bikes had overtaken British bikes in the marketplace, and the look of real Grand Prix racing bikes had changed.
 The hand-made, frequently unpainted aluminium racing fuel tanks of the 1960s had evolved into square, narrow, fibreglass tanks.
 Increasingly, three-cylinder Kawasaki two-strokes, four-cylinder four-stroke Kawasaki Z1, and four-cylinder Honda engines were the basis for café racer conversions.
 By 1977, a number of manufacturers had taken notice of the café racer boom and were producing factory café racers, such as the well-received Moto Guzzi Le Mans and the Harley-Davidson XLCR.
 The Japanese domestic market started making cafe racer replicas in the early 1980s, first Honda with the GB250 in 1983, then GB400 and GB500 versions in 1985.
 The GB400TTMKII has a frame mounted fairing and single seat with cowl.
 The Honda GB500 TT, sought to emulate BSA and Norton café racers of the 1960s.
 Markets outside got the XBR500 in 1985, with more angular modern styling to compete with the Yamaha SRX600, until Honda USA released a version of the GB500 in 1989.

-In the mid-1970s, riders continued to modify standard production motorcycles into so-called "café racers" by simply equipping them with clubman bars and a small fairing around the headlight.
+In the mid-1970s, riders continued to modify standard production motorcycles into so-called "café racers" by equipping them with clubman bars and a small fairing around the headlight.
 A number of European manufacturers, including Benelli, BMW, Bultaco, and Derbi produced factory "café" variants of their standard motorcycles in this manner, without any modifications made to make them faster or more powerful, a trend that continues today.

+Amidst the end of the 1970's and early 1980's, small displacement, affordable Japanese sport bikes became standard on the motorcycle market.
+A new "café racer" sub-genre appeared within the scene, known as the "street fighter".
+Street fighter bikes often boast similar aerodynamic choices as the traditional café racer, removing fairings, accessory panels.
+These bikes often mimic the aesthetics of the café racer as well, transplanting and a round headlight onto the front forks.
+The "street fighter" culture imbued many similar values to that of the café racer for another generation of riders.